thevik/webeasy/README.md

 ###### copywrite => Enter you copy write message ( duh just copy paste the above the copyright thing in <FooterComponent> )

 // The Subscribe to email list thing will be added anything, wont be disturbing you
+// You gotta make the email subscribe thing yourself, its just a UI

 ## License